DeependraD/expdean/README.md

 ## Installation

-You can install the released version of expdean from [Github](https://github.com/DeependraD/expdean) with:
+You can install development version of the expdean package from [Github](https://github.com/DeependraD/expdean) with:

 ``` r
 devtools::install_github("DeependraD/expdean")